Kerr1Gan/LinuxServer/README.md

 ### LinuxServer

-In Linux pack thread socket in C++ code.
+In Linux wrap thread socket in C++ code.